 In some circumstances, promoting to other pieces is important.
 Check out the videos below to understand why:

-5 Insane Bishop Under promotion games
+Also check these 5 Insane Bishop Under promotion games.

 Powerful under promotion tactic